Dexsholex/Covid_19-Data-Analysis/README.md

 ## Overview
-The goal of this project is to investigate the Covid 19 data worldwide.
-Clean and assess the data to find trends.
+The goal of this project is to investigate the Covid 19 data worldwide, Clean and assess the data to find trends.

 ## Notes: